mikebryantky/checkregister-backend/readme.md

 mysqldump --complete-insert --lock-all-tables --extended-insert=false --default-character-set=utf8 -uxxUSERxx -pxxPASSxx your_db_name | gzip -9 > your_db_name.sql.gz
 ```

+## Redis
+**NOTE:** You must have access to a Redis server, or mock via Redis Mock or some other emulator.

 ## Maven
 * To clean: __mvn clean__